cwrc/CWRC-Writer-Dev-Docs/README.md

 ## Overview

 The CWRC-Writer is an in-browser WYSIWYG XML text editor that also supports standoff RDF annotation to mark references to named entities in the text.
-There are two main parts to the application that run more or less independently:  the CWRC-Writer editor that runs in the web browser, and the complementary backend services for document storage, XML validation, and entity lookup, that run on a server.
+There are two main parts to a CWRC-Writer installation that run more or less independently:  the CWRC-Writer editor itself that runs in the web browser, and the complementary backend services for document storage, XML validation, and entity lookup, that run on a server.

 ## CWRC-Writer

-A CWRC-Writer instance is built around the [CWRC-WriterBase](https://www.npmjs.com/package/cwrc-writer-base), a heavily customized version of the [TinyMCE](https://www.tinymce.com) web editor.
+An instance of the CWRC-Writer web editor is built around the [CWRC-WriterBase](https://www.npmjs.com/package/cwrc-writer-base), a heavily customized version of the [TinyMCE](https://www.tinymce.com) web editor.

 #### Delegator

-To communicate with the backend, an additional javascript object that we've called the 'Delegator' (because the editor 'delegates' server side requests to it) is packaged up with the [CWRC-WriterBase](https://www.npmjs.com/package/cwrc-writer-base).
+The CWRC-Writer editor ([CWRC-WriterBase](https://www.npmjs.com/package/cwrc-writer-base) running in the web browser) communicates with the backend services throug a javascript object that we've called the 'Delegator' (because the editor 'delegates' server side requests to it).
 The delegator handles requests to list, create, or save documents, or to validate XML documents.
-The delegator takes those requests and forwards them on to the server that carries out the actual request.
-The default delegator for CWRC is the [CWRC-GitDelegator](https://www.npmjs.com/package/cwrc-git-delegator) that handles requests to the default [CWRC-GitServer](https://www.npmjs.com/package/cwrc-git-server) (which in turn makes calls to GitHub itself to list documents, save documents, etc.).
+The delegator essentially forwards the requests on to the server that carries out the actual request.
+The default delegator for CWRC is the [CWRC-GitDelegator](https://www.npmjs.com/package/cwrc-git-delegator) that handles requests to the default [CWRC-GitServer](https://www.npmjs.com/package/cwrc-git-server), which in turn makes calls to GitHub itself to create documents, list documents, save documents, retrieve documents, etc.)

 #### Entity Lookup